 - a.
-(U) If NCTC believes that a situation requires it to act inconsistently with these procedures to protect the national security of the United States, or to protect life or property from serious harm, NCTC will promptly contact NSD to request that these procedures be modified.
-Any modification to these procedures must be made in accordance with 50 U.S.C. § 1881a(j)(1)(C). - b.
-(U) If, in order to protect against an immediate threat to human life, NCTC determines that it must take action in apparent departure from these procedures and that it is not feasible to obtain a timely modification of these procedures in accordance with 50 U.S.C. § 1881a(j)(1)(C), NCTC shall promptly report the action taken to NSD and the Office of the Director of National Intelligence (ODNI).
+(U) If NCTC believes that a situation requires it to act inconsistently with these procedures to protect the national security of the United States, or to protect life or property from serious harm, NCTC will promptly contact the Office of Intelligence of the National Security Division (NSD) of the Department of Justice (DOJ) to request that these procedures be modified.
+Any modification to these procedures must be made in accordance with 50 U.S.C. § 1881a(i)(1)(C). - b.
+(U) If, in order to protect against an immediate threat to human life, NCTC determines that it must take action in apparent departure from these procedures and that it is not feasible to obtain a timely modification of these procedures in accordance with 50 U.S.C. § 1881a(i)(1)(C), NCTC shall promptly report the action taken to NSD and the Office of the Director of National Intelligence (ODNI).
 NSD will promptly notify the Foreign Intelligence Surveillance Court (FISC) of any such activity.

-- 6. (U) Nothing in these procedures shall prohibit:1 - a.
+- 6. (U) Nothing in these procedures shall prohibit: - a.
 (U) The retention or processing of information necessary for the maintenance of technical databases, so long as only administrative or technical personnel have access to such databases; - b.
 (U) The retention or processing of information in emergency data backup systems, provided that only administrative or technical personnel have access to such systems.
 In the event that information from such systems must be used to restore lost, destroyed, or inaccessible data, NCTC shall apply these procedures to the transferred data; - c.
 (U) NCTC's access to minimized section 702-acquired information that FBI (except as provided in Section E), NSA, or the Central Intelligence Agency (CIA) may disseminate to NCTC pursuant to their respective FISC-authorized minimization procedures; - d.
-(U) The retention, processing, analysis, or dissemination of information necessary to comply with an order of a court within the United States or a specific congressional mandate, such as a subpoena or similar process consistent with congressional oversight; - e.
-(U) The lawful oversight functions of NSD, ODNI, or the applicable Offices of the Inspectors General, or the provision by NCTC of the assistance necessary for these entities to perform their lawful oversight functions; - f.
-(U) NCTC's activities necessary to create, test, or conduct technical maintenance of its systems that process or store section 702-acquired information; or - g.
-(U) NCTC's activities necessary to perform the following lawful oversight functions of its personnel or systems: - (a) (U) investigate and remediate possible FISA compliance incidents; or - (b) (U) identify section 702-acquired information subject to destruction, including under these minimization procedures.
+(U) The retention, processing, analysis, or dissemination of information necessary to comply with a specific congressional mandate or order of a court within the United States; or - e.
+(U) NCTC's performance of lawful oversight functions of its personnel or systems, or lawful oversight functions of NSD, ODNI, or the applicable Offices of the Inspectors General. - 7.
+(U) Compliance With Crimes Reporting Obligations.
+Notwithstanding other provisions of these minimization procedures, information that is not foreign intelligence information, but reasonably appears to be evidence of a crime that has been, is being, or is about to be committed, may be retained and disseminated (including United States person identities) to the FBI and other appropriate federal law enforcement authorities, in accordance with 50 U.S.C. §§ 1806(b) and 1825(c), Executive Order No. 12333 (as amended), and any other applicable crimes reporting requirements or procedures. - 8.
+(U) Identification of Information.
+Except as specifically provided herein, all information acquired pursuant to section 702 of the Act and provided to NCTC in raw form shall be identified in NCTC records, systems, documents, disseminations, and other products as having been acquired pursuant to the Act.
+This requirement applies to information regardless of whether NCTC has subjected it to minimization procedures.